peerigon/scriptlint/README.md

 # scriptlint

-an enforceable script naming standard for package.json
+an enforceable script naming standard for your package.json scripts

 ## intro

-When you switch projects a lot, keeping track of dev commands is hard.
-Was it `npm run dev` or `npm run develop`?
-There's no convention or standard to follow.
-Well, now there is: this document aims to define an easy to comply style guide how to name your package scripts, as well as a enforceable set of rules to improve their intuitive use.
+When frequently switching between projects, keeping track run/dev commands and helper scripts is hard.
+Was it `npm run dev` or `npm run start:development`?
+Was it `yarn lint` or `yarn eslint`?
+Until now, there's no convention or standard to follow or enforce but now there is!
+This document aims to define an easy to comply style guide how to name (and use) your package scripts, as well as a enforceable set of rules to improve their intuitive use.
 We created a CLI tool to lint your package scripts, so to speak.

 ## minimum rules